ahmedk92/HorizontalTextView/README.md

 HorizontalTextView is available under the MIT license.
 See the LICENSE file for more info.

+## Idead

+This is a straightforward implementation of the idea described here in the [official docs](https://developer.apple.com/library/archive/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/CustomTextProcessing/CustomTextProcessing.html#//apple_ref/doc/uid/TP40009542-CH4-SW67).

+An `NSLayoutManager` gradually lays out text (`NSTextStorage`) in a series of `NSTextContainer` objects (each representing a page of text).
+A separate `UITextView` is created for each `NSTextContainer`, and they take care of actual rendering.
+Then a `UIScrollView` wraps the text views for scrolling/paging.

 ## Contribution

 Contributions are welcome in the form of issues, but pull requests are preferred.
 Please consider the following when submitting code: